Property Maintenance

 Owner Notified for Work Above the Authorization Limit

-Our management agreement includes a $1,000 authorization limit for non-emergency repairs.
+Our management agreement includes a pre-authorized limit for non-emergency repairs.
 Work above this threshold requires your approval before we proceed — we will contact you with the scope and recommendation.

 Work Completed and Documented

-Once complete, vendor invoices and receipts are logged against your account and visible in your Owner Portal.
+Once complete, vendor invoices are paid and visible in your Owner Portal and included in your monthly statement.
 You have a full record of every dollar spent on your property.

 After-Hours and Emergency Response

-The $1,000 authorization limit does not apply to emergencies.
+The pre-authorized limit does not apply to emergencies.
 When a tenant faces a burst pipe, sewer backup, HVAC failure in extreme heat or cold, storm damage, or a similar crisis — we respond immediately.
-Delaying action to wait for owner approval would cost significantly more in damage and liability.

 24/7 Emergency Access